-I am currently a Professor at the School of Information and Library Science at the University of North Carolina at Chapel Hill where I coordinate the School Library Media specialization.
+I am currently a Professor at the School of Information and Library Science at the University of North Carolina at Chapel Hill where I coordinate the PhD program and the School Library Media specialization.
 My pronouns are she/ her/ hers.

 My current research focuses on social justice issues in youth library services, diverse youth literature, and the role of school librarians in education reform.
 I have written and presented extensively on culturally relevant pedagogy, critical race theory, and the role of libraries in serving diverse youth.